arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ## Introduction

-The [Arduino Cloud for Schools](https://cloud.arduino.cc/schools/) is a tool that provides an online space for teachers and students to:
+The [Arduino Cloud for Schools](https://cloud.arduino.cc/schools/) is a tool that provides an online space for teachers and students

-* Work simultaneously on IoT projects
-* Share sketches and dashboards with your classmates
-* Add and manage students' access to online Arduino courses

-In this article, you will get a general overview of the major features of the Arduino Cloud for Education.
+In this article, you will get a general overview of the major features of the Arduino Cloud for Education and the features Free and School plan can offer.

 ## Required Software